snowplow/dbt-snowplow-mobile/docs/markdown/snowplow_mobile_overview.md

 ### 1 - Check source data

-This package will by default assume your Snowplow events data is contained in the `atomic` schema of your [target.database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+This package will by default assume your Snowplow events data is contained in the `atomic` schema of your [target.database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile), in the table labeled `events`.
 In order to change this, please add the following to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml